dirtsimple/php-server/README.md

 In addition, the following environment variables control how the above configuration files behave:

 * `PUBLIC_DIR` -- the subdirectory of `CODE_BASE` that should be used as the server's default document root.
 If not specified, `CODE_BASE` is used as the default document root.
+* `EXCLUDE_PHP` -- a space-separated list of absolute location prefixes where PHP code should **not** be executed (e.g. `/wp-content/uploads` for Wordpress's file upload directory).
+Within these locations, paths containing `.php` will return 404 errors, and everything else will be processed according to the rules in `static.conf`
 * `FORCE_HTTPS` -- boolean: redirect all http requests to https; if `FORWARDED_SSL` is in effect, X-Forwarded-Proto is used to determine whether the request is https
 * `REAL_IP_CLOUDFLARE` -- boolean: if true, trust Cloudflare to provide the true client IP, using the addresses listed in `cloudflare.conf`
 * `REAL_IP_FROM` -- space-separated list of address/netmask values designating proxies to trust as to the identity of the real client's IP